 Having played in a mere six games this season, the 49ers can get out from under Garoppolo’s contract while saving nearly $24 million against the cap this coming March.
 Could a Carson Wentz for Garoppolo trade be in the cards here?
-If so, the financials would have to work out with San Francisco likely sending some draft pick compensation the Eagles’ way, too.
-As it is, this remains an intriguing situation to look at.
+Linked to Stafford ahead of his trade to the Rams and reportedly in on Deshaun Watson, Wentz could make sense for San Francisco.

 Related: Top 100 NFL players.